Eure-et-Loir: Demographics

-The inhabitants of the department are called Euréliens.
+The inhabitants of the department are called Euréliens in French.

 Economy

 The Eure-et-Loir is a department of agricultural tradition (Beauce), but also at the forefront in three economic sectors :

 Agriculture

 The department is a major economic player in the production of grain and oilseed in France.
 Its agricultural economy is still heavily dependent on the economic and regulatory environment of the markets for crops.
 The Eure-et-Loir region is the first grain producer of France.
 It is also the national leader in the production of rapeseed and peas.

 Wheat production is by far the most dominant in the area.
 Nearly 40% of all farmland is devoted to the cultivation of wheat, which has generated an average of 29% of the commercial agricultural production of the department over the last 5 years.

 The "Pôle AgroDynamic also promotes agriculture in the department", a grouping of subsidiaries providing added values in different sectors: agro-energy, agribusiness, agricultural materials, Agrohealth.